-Harvesting: Like basil, don’t fret over cutting it.
-You need to trim your rosemary considerably for it to grow.
+Harvesting: Like basil, don’t fret over cutting too much: You need to trim your rosemary considerably for it to grow.
 Once your rosemary starts shooting skyward, trim all of the stalks back to about four inches to promote growth.
-This will encourage it to bush out rather than grow up.
+This will encourage it to bush out rather than grow up

 Thyme doesn’t need a lot of TLC.
 This aromatic herb grows similarly to mint and rosemary and is great for a pot or container.